Rick-Kirkham/Outlook-Add-in-Microsoft-Graph-ASPNET/README.md

 2. Right-click **Outlook-Add-in-Microsoft-Graph-ASPNET** solution in **Solution Explorer** (not the project nodes), and then choose **Set startup projects**.
 Select the **Multiple startup projects** radio button.
 Make sure the project that ends with "Web" is listed first.
 3. On the **Build** menu, select **Clean Solution**.
 When it finishes, open the **Build** menu again and select **Build Solution**.
 4. In **Solution Explorer**, select the **Outlook-Add-in-Microsoft-Graph-ASPNET** project node (not the top solution node and not the project whose name ends in "Web").
-5. In the **Properties** pane, open the **Start Action** drop down and choose whether to run the add-in in desktop Outlook or with Outlook on the web in one of the listed browsers.).
+5. In the **Properties** pane, open the **Start Action** drop down and choose whether to run the add-in in desktop Outlook or with Outlook on the web in one of the listed browsers. (*Do not choose Internet Explorer.
+See **Known Issues** below for why.*)

     ![Choose the desired Oulook host: desktop or one of the browsers](images/StartAction.JPG)

 6. Press F5.
 The first time you do this, you will be prompted to specify the email and password of the user that you will use for debugging the add-in.
 Use the credentials of an admin for your O365 tenancy.
-(If you are running with desktop Outlook, it is *not* necessary that this user has an account in Outlook.)

     ![Form with text boxes for user's email and password](images/CredentialsPrompt.JPG)

->!NOTE: If you chose to run the add-in in Office on the web, the browser may ask you to login again.
+>!NOTE: The browser will open to the login page for Office on the web.
+(So, if this is the first time you have run the add-in, you will enter the username and password twice.)

 The remaining steps depend on whether you are running the add-in in desktop Outlook or Outlook on the web.

 ### Run the project with Outlook on the web

 1. Outlook for Web will open in a browser window.
 In Outlook, click **New** to create a new email message.
 2. Below the compose form is a tool bar with buttons for **Send**, **Discard**, and other utilities.
 If you are logged in with a Work or School account, the icon for the add-in is near the far right end of this tool bar, near to the right end of the window.
-If you are logged in with a Microsoft Account, the icon is on a drop down menu that opens when you click the **...* button on this tool bar.
+If you are logged in with a Microsoft Account, the icon is on a drop down menu that opens when you click the **...** button on this tool bar.

    ![Icon for Insert Files Add-in](images/Onedrive_Charts_icon_16x16px.png)